evennia/evennia/docs/source/Coding/Continuous-Integration.md

 * Publish those files to the server directory
 * Reload the game.

-## List of continuous integration tools
+## List of CI Evennia tutorials

 There are a lot of tools and services providing CI functionality.
 Here are a few that people have used  with Evennia:

 ```{toctree}
 :maxdepth: 1